 Chania: Chania for Intimates

-To pronounce Rania, (the locals will understand you better ahah).
-Chania, is easy to reach from Heraklion, thanks to the KTEL bus lines that pass every hour.
+So, to pronounce it correctly, say “Rania” (the locals will understand you better, insider’s word).
+Chania is super-easy to get to from Heraklion, thanks to the KTEL bus services that run every hour.
+No headaches, then.

 Rethymnon:

-Between Chania and Heraklion lies Rethymno.
-It’s really a small Chania, the typical coughing, coughing streets.
-You’ll eat there as well, and unlike Chania you’ll find more air.
+Between Chania and Heraklion lies Réthymnon.
+Imagine a mini Chania, with its cobbled streets, colourful facades, balconies full of flowers and all that.
+It’s charming, really.
+You’ll eat just as well here, and unlike Chania, you’ll get more fresh air.
 Because in Crete it’s hot, like really hot.
-But I’ll come there afterwards.
-The big thing to do in Rethymno is to visit the Fortress!
-This fortress overlooks the whole city and the sea!
+But I’ll come back to that later.
+The big thing to do in Réthymnon is to visit the Fortress!
+This fortress overlooks the whole town and the sea!
 Not to mention the historical interest of the place.
-It was built by the Venetians at the time when they were masters of the island to avoid the Ottoman invasions.
+It was built by the Venetians when they were masters of the island to prevent Ottoman invasions.
+The view from up there is super cool!

 The rest of the island:

-I stayed mostly on the northern part of the island (the most urbanized) the south is wilder.
-You will be able to enjoy outdoor activities (mountain biking, hiking ….) it’s quite mountainous.
-I let you imagine the playground.
-The sea and the mountains nearby, the dream for nature lovers.
+I mainly stayed on the northern part of the island (the most urbanised), while the south is wilder.
+You’ll be able to indulge yourself in outdoor activities (mountain biking, hiking, etc.) ….
+It’s quite mountainous.
+I’ll leave you to imagine the playground.
+With the sea and mountains nearby, it’s a nature-lover’s dream.

 Crete: The island of heat